Transocean worker says still haunted by Deepwater Horizon blast

-NEW ORLEANS, March 5 Transocean's Randy Ezell is still haunted nearly three years later by the explosion on the Deepwater Horizon drilling rig that killed 11 fellow workers and left him buried in a pile of debris, Ezell testified on Tuesday.
+NEW ORLEANS Transocean's Randy Ezell is still haunted nearly three years later by the explosion on the Deepwater Horizon drilling rig that killed 11 fellow workers and left him buried in a pile of debris, Ezell testified on Tuesday.

 The U.S. Justice Department, the Gulf states affected and other plaintiffs are suing BP, Transocean and other companies for economic and environmental damages related to the spill.